If you work in social media marketing, you have probably asked yourself this question:

 This metric is more useful than a pure follower count because it allows you to set clear goals.

-This is an important metric to track because it will give you an idea of whether or not the content you are using to reach new potential followers is working.
+This is an important metric to track because it will give you an idea of whether the content you are using to reach new potential followers is working.

 If you have a high number of impressions and a large reach, but your follower count isn’t rising, you may want to reconsider the content you are using to expose them to your brand.